Get insider access

 6.8 Low-Pile Carpet

 The iRobot Roomba i7 is okay for low-pile carpet.
-It can pick up most pet hair but it struggles more with small and large debris.
-Unfortunately, debris like sand can get caught inside the vacuum, and may require you to remove this debris before it can resume cleaning again.
-There are also several parts, like the filter, that need regular maintenance and replacement.
+It can pick up most pet hair but struggles more with small and large debris.
+Unfortunately, debris like rice can get caught inside the vacuum, and you may need to remove it before it can resume cleaning.
+Several parts, like the filter, also need regular maintenance and replacement.
 Still, it can maneuver on this surface quite well, although it might displace lighter low-pile rugs.

 Pros